That dollar amount results from a 41.4% increase compared to $26.3 billion five years earlier during 2021.

 Below are exports from Ecuador that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ecuador’s goods trail Ecuadorean importer spending on foreign products.

-Ecuador has highly negative net exports and therefore deep international trade deficits for machinery, particularly for computers.
+Ecuador has highly negative net exports and therefore deep international trade deficits for machinery, notably for computers.

 These cashflow deficiencies clearly indicate Ecuador’s competitive disadvantages in the international machinery market, but also represent key opportunities for Ecuador to improve its position in the global economy through focused innovations.